kiesraad/abacus/backend/apportionment/fuzz/README.md

 ## Running

 [cargo fuzz](https://rust-fuzz.github.io/book/cargo-fuzz/tutorial.html) is used as a fuzzing tool.
-A nightly version of the Rust toolchain is required; when using `rustup` this should get taken care of automatically because of the `rust-toolchain` file in this directory.
+A nightly version of the Rust toolchain is required; when using `rustup` this should get taken care of automatically because of the `rust-toolchain.toml` file in this directory.
+Run the commands below from within this directory, so that the pinned nightly toolchain is used.

 Basic commands:
 - Installation: `cargo install cargo-fuzz`